shagunuppal/sat_to_map/README.md

 <br><br>

 #### Contribution
-Work done by Shagun Uppal and Sarthak Bhagat as a part of Machine Learning Course taken at IIIT-Delhi taught by Dr. Saket Anand.
+Project done by Shagun Uppal and Sarthak Bhagat as a part of Machine Learning Course taken at IIIT-Delhi taught by Dr. Saket Anand.